mtkimmins/structureOfResearch/statsAndMethods.md

 (2) that each dependent variable has a normal distribution (3) Homogeneity of Variance (the range of the distribution is roughly equal for all groups).
 ### T-Test
-* Compares pairs of results
+* Compares pairs of results, parametric
 * Considered a POST-HOC
 * great power
 ### Tukey's Honestly Significant Difference (HSD)
 * There is increased risk of a false positive error detected each time you run a test, and the risk accumulates over the entire project
 * "Honestly" implies the increase in rigor for the Type I error detection risk with multiple tests.
 It increases the threshold for "significance."
-### Chi-Square
+### Chi-Square Test of Independence
+* omnibus test (requires post-hoc test)
 ## Post-Hoc Tests
-Tests that triangulate the origin of variance/deviation/significance after a positive result from a general test
+Tests that triangulate the origin of variance/deviation/significance after a positive result from an omnibus test
+## Scheffe's Test
+* Post-hoc
+* parametric
+* Compares the average of X+Y to Z
+* Lower power for pairs than Tukey's HSD.

+## Statistical Methods
+### Bonferroni Correction
+* Method for adjusting the p-value when you perform multiple tests.
+* $P=p/n$ where $n$ is the number of pairs compared.